guerillaxgardener/reading-notes/README.md

 ## About Me

 I love to skateboards, rock climb, and am currently looking into a career path towards software development during my schooling at Code Fellows.

+R U SEEKING MY GITHUB? : https://github.com/guerillaxgardener

+> "Michael Maker has a RADICALLY DIFFERENT github than we've ever seen before!" -anon

 ### What is **Growth Mindset** to me?